Anjali (1990 film): Development

 The idea of Anjali was developed by Mani Ratnam during the making of Nayakan (1987).
 He initially approached Dennis Joseph to have the screenplay for Anjali written.
 Being a fan of Ratnam's work, Dennis Joseph agreed to write but as months went by he could not work on it due to other commitments.
 Eventually, Ratnam decided to write the film himself.
 Anjali was also Ratnam's first film since Mouna Ragam (1986) without P. C. Sreeram as cinematographer, for which he used Madhu Ambat instead.
 Ambat said he agreed to work on the film because he liked Ratnam's earlier work.
 B. Lenin and V. T. Vijayan served as editors.

 Casting and filming

-Mohan was originally considered for playing the male lead, but he refused as he believed his fans would not accept seeing him as "the father of two kids".
+Mohan was originally considered for playing the male lead, but he refused due to creative differences with the director.
 The role later went to Raghuvaran.
 Shamili was three years old while doing this film.
 The crew had difficulty to get the character right for her, so they found the solution by recording videos of a special child.
-Shamili's father put in a lot of effort and he would make her watch every day to observe the actions of the child.
-Prabhu's character was named after named after Dennis Joseph.
-Playback singer Pop Shalini was offered the role of Anjali's sister but her mother refused the role as not to affect her education.
+Shamili's father put in a lot of effort, and he would make her watch every day to observe the actions of the child.
+Prabhu's character was named after Dennis Joseph.
+Singer Pop Shalini was offered the role of Anjali's sister but her mother refused the role as not to affect her education.
+Anand Krishnamoorthi, who later gained fame as a sound engineer, made his debut as a child actor.